You’ve heard it before: when disaster strikes, you need access to clean water.

-And like I mentioned, the great thing about this method is it removes harmful elements such as copper and chlorine without having to boil the water or use a special filter.
+And like I mentioned, the great thing about this method is it removes harmful elements such as copper and chlorine without having to boil it or use a special water purifier.

 The bottle acts as your main filter.
 You’ll be stuffing it with other materials, so whether you use scissors or the knife from your bug out bag, it’s important to make sure you cut the bottom of the bottle off so you can put the sand, cloth, and charcoal inside.

 After cutting off the bottom of the bottle, you’ll want to punch four or five holes in the bottle cap.
 Use a sharp edge, jagged rock, or even a pen to punch smalls holes.
 The key is to create an opening large enough to let the water drain through without letting dirt or particles through.
 So be sure to keep your holes on the smaller side.